 The success of the Seacoast Science Center lies in the dedication and passion of its employees, interns, and volunteers.
 Through their efforts, the Center has become the leader in informal marine environmental science education in the region.

-Please email your cover letter and resume to [email protected] with NATURALIST in the subject line.
+TO APPLY: Please send cover letter and resume to [email protected] with NATURALIST in the subject line.

 Preschool Program Interns work with Center’s preschool education staff to develop and present programs for children, ages 18 months to 5 years.
 Preschool Program Interns assist with our weekday drop-in programs, as well as our Treks 4 Tots camp program.
 A successful Preschool Program Intern is enthusiastic, has high energy, is flexible, and has experience working with small children.
 Interns must be interested in environmental education and have a desire to learn its practical application with small children.